betaflight/betaflight/docs/Mixer.md

 | 6  | THROTTLE (Based ONLY on the first motor output) |
 | 7  | FLAPS |

 Note: the `smix` command may show a servo mix that is not active, custom servo mixes are only active for models that use custom mixers.

+### Servo speed

+Custom servo mixer allows to define the speed of change for given servo rule.
+By default, all speeds are set to `0`, that means limiting is _NOT_ applied and rules source is directly written to servo.
+That mean, if, for example, source (AUX) changes from 1000 to 2000 in one cycle, servo output will also change from 1000 to 2000 in one cycle.
+In this case, speed is limited only by the servo itself.

+If value different than `0` is set as rule speed, speed of change will be lowered accordingly.

+`1 speed = 10 us/s`

+**Example speed values**
+* 0 = no limiting
+* 1 = 10us/s -> full servo sweep (from 1000 to 2000) is performed in 100s
+* 10 = 100us/s -> full sweep (from 1000 to 2000)  is performed in 10s
+* 100 = 1000us/s -> full sweep in 1s
+* 200 = 2000us/s -> full sweep in 0.5s

+Servo speed might be useful for functions like flaps, landing gear retraction and other where full speed provided for hardware is too much.

 ## Servo Reversing